How to Fix Virtual Machine Lag on Windows 11: VMware & VirtualBox Optimization

 Prerequisite Guide:

-If you haven't set up your environment yet, follow our step-by-step guide on How to Install Kali Linux on VirtualBox Windows 11 to ensure a clean initial configuration.
+If you haven't set up your environment yet, start here: How to Install Kali Linux on VirtualBox Windows 11.

 1. Optimizing Hardware Virtualization Settings